brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-16.md

 "I...
 I would like that."

 The younger boy nodded.
 "Goodnight then.
-And good luck with exams* tomorrow."
+And good luck with exams\[^78-1] tomorrow."

 "You as well."